 These whole wheat crackers are incredibly versatile—thin enough to go with dainty hors d'oeuvres, but hearty enough to snack on by themselves, and equally well suited to both sweet and savory accompaniments.
 They'd make a wonderful gift on their own—perhaps packaged in some cellophane—but they're also a great way to round out any of the homemade spreads and dips on this list, like rillettes, olive tapenade, or even cookie butter.

 Seasoning nuts is a time-honored way of dressing up profoundly simple ingredients with fairly minimal effort.
 If you've made our lemon syrup and have some to spare, try using it in a batch of crispy citrus-candied pistachios.
 For something a bit less labor-intensive, though, we have a few easy combos to spice up the holiday season.
-Ground ginger and cayenne pepper add a savory kick to our Mexican Spiced Chocolate Pecans, bound in a light, crispy egg white coating.
-That same treatment gives our Smoky Candied Almonds their delicate shell, spiced with smoked paprika, cayenne, and punchy Old Bay.
-If you'd rather avoid the sweetness of candied nuts, our savory, briny, and herbal Olive-Rosemary Spiced Cashews should hit the spot.
+Ground ginger and cayenne pepper add a savory kick to our Mexican spiced chocolate pecans, bound in a light, crispy egg white coating.
+That same treatment gives our smoky candied almonds their delicate shell, spiced with smoked paprika, cayenne, and punchy Old Bay.
+If you'd rather avoid the sweetness of candied nuts, our savory, briny, and herbal olive-rosemary spiced cashews should hit the spot.

 Tapenade, as most of us know it, is an olive-heavy purée, typically spiked with garlic, anchovies, and fresh herbs.
-But traditional tapenade, created by a chef in Marseille back in 1880, takes its name from the Provençal word for capers, tapeno, and it's flavored accordingly.
-With equal parts olives, capers, and fish (in our case, anchovies and tuna), it's briny and intense, and it gets further flavor from fresh herbs, Dijon mustard, and a splash of cognac.
+But traditional tapenade, created by a chef in Marseille back in 1880, takes its name from tapeno, the Provençal word for capers, and it's flavored accordingly.
+With equal parts olives, capers, and fish (in our case, anchovies and tuna), it's briny and intense, and it gets even more flavor from fresh herbs, Dijon mustard, and a splash of cognac.
 It's not for everyone—which is why we have a recipe for the more commonplace variety as well—but it's the kind of gift that's guaranteed to please and surprise more adventurous palates.

 Sure, most people already have a jar of mayo sitting in their fridge, but true mayonnaise connoisseurs will appreciate the substantial flavor improvements you can get from homemade.
 The traditional method, which calls for hand-whisking a slow drizzle of oil into a mixture of egg and mustard, takes some serious elbow grease and has a tendency to go awry.
 But if you have a hand blender, the process couldn't be easier—simply combine your ingredients in a jar and blend.
 Two minutes later, you'll have a rich, creamy, complex bowl of mayo.
-If that doesn't sound quite exciting enough to gift, stir in some sriracha or garlic for added punch.
+If that doesn't sound quite exciting enough to gift, stir in some sriracha, garlic, or 'nduja for added punch.

 Chili crisp is good on just about everything.
 We've been known to dollop it on eggs, spread it over meat, and slather it all over pepperoni pizza.
 Sichuan peppercorns give the sauce their iconic numbing effect, while pieces of fried shallot and garlic chips, along with peanuts, bump up both the taste and texture.
 Your friends will be asking for another jar long before the next holiday comes around.